Gemini-Solutions/gempyp/CONTRIBUTING.rst

 Code of Conduct
 ---------------
-Please note that the pygem project is released with a `Contributor Code of Conduct <conduct.rst>`_.
+Please note that the gempyp project is released with a `Contributor Code of Conduct <conduct.rst>`_.
 By contributing to this project you agree to abide by its terms.